stacykutyepov/Coding-Challenges/README.md

 # Coding-Challange

-Learning JS &amp; Coding-Challenges
+Learning JS ; Coding-Challenges

-Here I store my coding challanges and a process
+Here I store solved coding challanges and the learning process.

-JS-Basics & JS-Basics 02: contain Basic Topics of JavaScript;
+JS-Basics & JS-Basics 02 - Basic Topics of JavaScrip.

-JSalgorithmsSolved: are challenges from FreeCodeCamp Javascript Algorithms and Data Structures Course;
+In src file, there are challenges from FreeCodeCamp Javascript Algorithms and Data Structures Course;